-In parallel, we have also entered into an agreement with GE for the long-term supply and related distribution arrangements for heavy-duty gas turbine technology, which will become effective at the Trigger Date.
-The heavy-duty gas turbine technologies are important components of BHGE TPS' offerings and the long-term agreements provide greater clarity on the commercial approach and customer fulfillment, and will enable BHGE and GE to jointly innovate on leading technology.
+In parallel, we have also entered into an agreement for the long-term supply and related distribution arrangement with GE for heavy-duty gas turbine technology at the current pricing levels, which became effective at the Trigger Date.
+Under this agreement, BHGE LLC is appointed as GE's exclusive distributor (with limited exceptions) within the oil and gas industry with respect to the heavy-duty gas turbine units for an initial term of 5 years and associated services (including parts and components) for an initial term of 20 years or the operating service life of the relevant gas turbine, whichever is more.
+The heavy-duty gas turbine technologies are important components of TPS' offerings and the long-term agreements provide greater clarity on the commercial approach and customer fulfillment, and will enable Baker Hughes and GE to jointly innovate on leading technology.

-Preserved access to GE Digital software & technology
+Access to GE Digital software & technology

-As part of the Master Agreement Framework, BHGE LLC has agreed with GE Digital to maintain, subject to certain conditions, BHGE LLC's current status as the exclusive reseller of GE Digital offerings in the oil & gas space, provided that BHGE LLC continues to source exclusively from GE Digital for certain GE Digital offerings for oil and gas applications.
-As part of this agreement, BHGE LLC and GE Digital have revised and extended certain pricing arrangements and have established service level obligations.
+As part of the Master Agreement Framework, BHGE LLC agreed with GE Digital to maintain, subject to certain conditions, BHGE LLC's status as the exclusive reseller of GE Digital offerings in the oil & gas space.
+As part of such agreement, BHGE LLC and GE Digital also revised and extended certain pricing arrangements and established service level obligations.
+However, these commercial arrangements were further modified pursuant to the Omnibus Agreement, described below, including by modifying the relationship between BHGE LLC and GE Digital to be nonexclusive with respect to digital offerings in the oil and gas space.